robatron/diy-closet-wine/diy-fast-strong-wine.md

 # DIY Fast Strong Pomegranate Wine

 Recipe for simple homemade wine made from off-the-shelf juice and a special strain of yeast that makes wine relatively fast, ~1 week vs ~4-6 weeks, and relatively strong, ~15% (or higher with tweaks).
 I had success with Pomegranate juice, but you could substitute any type of not-too-acidic juice as long as you adjust the calculations linearly.
+(See notes.)

 <img src="./img/superyeast.jpg" height="200px"/>
 <img src="./img/tj-pome-juice.jpg" height="200px"/>